HOW THE VISIT OF SWEDISH ROYALS MADE SMALL TOWN LOVIISA COME ALIVE AGAIN, IF ONLY FOR A DAY

 “I am sure, there will be more,” the man said.

-About half an hour later, masses started swarming upon the area covered with squared stones, or setts, where the police were observing in the corners.
+About half an hour later, masses started swarming into the area covered with squared stones, or setts, where the police were observing from the corners.

 The nearby parking lots were empty for security reasons, but the cars that were parked within walking distance from the Town Hall Square would have had a hard time carrying the hundreds of people that seemed to appear from nowhere.
 There’s no functional public transport system in Loviisa—buses pass by now and then; sometimes not at all.